Return of the Kane: Synopsis

 Logan (Jason Dohring) finds a mob of paparazzi waiting for him in the morning one day.
 He makes snide remarks, telling them to leave, but his movie star father, Aaron Echolls (Harry Hamlin), arrives and welcomes them.
 Meanwhile, Duncan (Teddy Dunn) talks to his father Jake (Kyle Secor) about running for school president.
 In addition, a cheerleader sees another girl, Wanda (Rachel Roth), get her food delivered, and she confronts journalism teacher Mallory Dent (Sydney Tamiia Poitier) about the problem.
-Eventually, a fight ensues between the two.
+Eventually, a fight ensues between Wanda and the cheerleader.
 Veronica says she used to be in pep squad with Wanda.
 At dinner that day, Keith and Veronica see on the news that the convicted murderer of Lilly Kane (Amanda Seyfried), Abel Koontz, has fired his legal defense counsel.
 In newspaper class the next day, Veronica is tasked with covering the school election just as she sees that Wanda is running.
 Logan tells Duncan he should run.

 Later, Veronica interviews Wanda.
 She gives some politically charged responses, speaking out against the rich students and status quo.
 Duncan sees an ad for his presidential run on the school TV.
 The video is voiced by Logan's father and seems to have been created by Logan without Duncan's knowledge.
 Veronica decides to research more into Lilly's murder.
 She starts with listing all the suspects: Abel Koontz, Celeste Kane (Lisa Thornhill), Jake, and Duncan.
 She opens her father's safe and begins to look for clues.
 That night, Logan runs an illegal boxing ring.
 The next day, it is announced that Duncan has actually won the presidency, to the shock of the entire school.
 Veronica announces that "now [she's] got a story," implying that she believes it was rigged.

 Later, Veronica talks with another faculty member, Mrs. Donaldson (Jane Lynch), who says that one adult must sign a request for the votes to be recounted.
 Veronica recruits the journalism teacher, and she accepts.
 Veronica runs through the ballots with Wallace and Wanda, but they still show a victory for Duncan.
 However, Veronica finds a ballot of a student who wrote "Wanda Rulez" on his form, but voted for Duncan.
 Veronica soon finds that the voting instructions for the ballots were different in different rooms.
 She confronts the principal about this, but he doubts her.
 It turns out that Madison Sinclair, an 09er girl, made the ballot orders, and Veronica considers the mystery solved.
 The principal gives in and a run-off is scheduled for that Thursday.
 That night, Veronica calls an adult reporter to ask him for his copy of a piece he did a few days ago on Abel Koontz.